ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 ### [Batteries](#batteries)

 The **Batteries** provides more mobility than a fixed power supply can offer, in those cases batteries may be the optimal solution for your high mobility robot.
-If Li-Po batteries are your choice, check if there is PCM (Protection Circuit Modules) are included for your system safety.
+If LiPo batteries are your choice, check if there is PCM (Protection Circuit Modules) are included for your system safety.

 ![](/assets/images/reference/selection_guide/selection_guide_lipo.png)
-> LIPO Battery(LB-012) 11.1V 1800mAh
+> LiPo Battery(LB-012) 11.1V 1800mAh

 ### [PSU](#psu)